Tatting

 Tatting is a technique for handcrafting a particularly durable lace from a series of knots and loops.
-Tatting can be used to make lace edging as well as doilies, collars, accessories such as earrings and necklaces, and other decorative pieces.
+Tatting can be used to make lace edging as well as doilies, collars, accessories such as earrings, necklaces, waist beads, and other decorative pieces.
 The lace is formed by a pattern of rings and chains formed from a series of cow hitch or half-hitch knots, called double stitches, over a core thread.
+Contemporary tatting methods arose in the 19th century, influenced by the numerous publications of Mlle Eléonore Riego de la Branchardière who developed the concepts and terms for picots and chains.

 Gaps can be left between the stitches to form picots, which are used for practical construction as well as decorative effect.

 In German, tatting is usually known by the Italian-derived word Occhi or as Schiffchenarbeit, which means "work of the little boat", referring to the boat-shaped shuttle; in Italian, tatting is called chiacchierino, which means "chatty".

 Technique and materials

 Shuttle tatting

 Tatting with a shuttle is the earliest method of creating tatted lace.
 A tatting shuttle facilitates tatting by holding a length of wound thread and guiding it through loops to make the requisite knots.
 Historically, it was a metal or ivory pointed-oval shape less than 3 in long, but shuttles come in a variety of shapes and materials.
 Shuttles often have a point or hook on one end to aid in the construction of the lace.
 Antique shuttles and unique shuttles have become sought after by collectors — even those who do not tat.

 To make the lace, the tatter wraps the thread around one hand and manipulates the shuttle with the other hand.
 No tools other than the thread, the hands and the shuttle are used, though a crochet hook may be necessary if the shuttle does not have a point or hook.